ethan-stone/obsidian-vault-dnd/Session 1.md

 # Settings
 We are in [[Etheria]].
 The Solstice Festival is in full swing.
-It is a celebration of the
+It is a celebration of the the Sun.
+Even though

 There is a festival and there is a big area for people looking for work.